1.0 Making a Report/Complaint

 Following the initial assessment, a report/complaint will be dealt with as follows:

-The Commission has absolute discretion whether to inform the maker of a report/complaint that any action is (or is not) to be taken in relation to their report/ complaint.
-However, the Commission’s policy is to inform any identifiable maker of a report/ complaint of its decision and to give brief reasons, unless the Commission considers there is good reason not to.
+The Commission has discretion whether to inform the maker of a report/complaint that any action is (or is not) to be taken in relation to their report/complaint.
+However, the Commission’s policy is to inform any identifiable maker of a report/complaint of its decision, and to give brief reasons, unless the Commission considers there is good reason not to.

 The Commission will not disclose the identity of any person making a report/complaint unless required to do so by law.